10 ways to save on air conditioning costs

 North Carolina-based Duke Energy has a number of customer assistance programs.
 Pacific Gas & Electric Co., the San Francisco-based utility giant, also features reduced rates for eligible customers.

-Some utility companies allow you to pay the same amount every month over the full year to avoid huge spikes in your bill during cooling and heating seasons.
+Some utility companies allow you to pay the same amount every month over the full year to avoid huge spikes in your bill during cooling seasons.

 Visit your utility company’s website or give them a call and ask about discounts, budget billing and other options that could help you reduce your AC costs this summer.